 Don’t suffer from untreated allergies.
 Schedule an appointment today with one of our board-certified allergists, and move towards a clearer tomorrow.

 The FDA has recently approved oral immunotherapy tablets for sale within the US.
-There are now three allergy tablets approved by the FDA:
+There are now three allergy tablets approved by the FDA to treat different grasses and ragweed.

 These are all fast-dissolving tablets that are placed under the tongue and contain specific pollen extracts.
 They are meant to be taken at least 12 weeks prior to the start of the grass or ragweed season.